iamfredric/spaces/readme.md

 # Spaces

 ### Table of contents
 1. Requirements
 1. What is this
 1. How do I use it?
 1. Laravel integration
 1. Contributing

 ### Requirements
 You will need to use php 7.4 or above.

 ### What's this?
-This is a simple package for uploading files to Digital Ocean Spaces or S3.
+This is a simple package for signing urls for uploads to DigitalOcean Spaces and AWS s3.
-It is shipped in two parts, this and the front end package [spaces-js](https://github.com/iamfredric/spaces-js) (```yarn add spaces```)

 ### How do I use it?
 ```